nmarsollier/viaduct/docs/content/docs/resolvers/subqueries.md

 }
 ```

 We call this process of loading a selection set an "imperative subquery", which is distinguished from the more "declarative" method of data loading used by the `@Resolver` annotation.
-It can be used to load selections that are not known until runtime, which can be loaded from either the Query or Mutation objects.
+It can be used to load selections on the root Query object that are not known until runtime.